MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Microsoft Edge will block navigations to external protocols inside a sandboxed iframe.

-If you enable or don't configure this policy, Google Chrome will block those navigations.
+If you enable or don't configure this policy, Microsoft Edge will block those navigations.

-If you disable this policy, Google Chrome will not block those navigations.
+If you disable this policy, Microsoft Edge will not block those navigations.

 This can be used by administrators who need more time to update their internal website affected by this new restriction.
-This Enterprise policy is temporary; it's intended to be removed after Google Chrome version 117.
+This Enterprise policy is temporary; it's intended to be removed after Microsoft Edge version 117.

   #### Supported features: